5 October 2005

 Simon Konecny has extensive knowledge and experience in property and contracting matters including acquisitions and disposals, leasing and advice on leasing obligations, fitouts, building and construction matters, tenders and advice in relation to tender processes and strategies, outsourcing and consultancy arrangements, indemnities and licence arrangements.

-For legal advice on the articles in this issue
+For legal advice on the articles in this issue please contact the

 authors or any of the lawyers listed below:

 03 9242 1321

 02 6253 7207

 02 9581 7624

 07 3360 5767

 08 8205 4287

 ISSN 1443-9549 (Print)